What's The State of Climate Change?

 But super-eruptions and giant meteors are rare moments in the history of climate change.
 In grand scheme of things, the geological record tells us that natural climate change is almost always a slow burn.

-Now, we're seeing all the usual processes of natural climate change, but at a super-accelerated pace:
+Now, we're seeing the effects of climate change at an accelerating pace:

 Let's examine the first two whoppers on that list, focusing on the historic and forecast data, to get a handle on the state of climate change.